TASMANIA (VK7)

 The Parks and Wildlife Service also assists in the protection of private land that is declared as Private Nature Reserves, Private Sanctuaries and Areas Covenanted for Conservation.

-The total, the Tasmanian Reserve Estate as at at 30th June 2014 indicates a total terrestrial reserved area of 3,414,000 hectares, or 50.1% of the area of Tasmania, including both PWS and Forestry Tasmania-managed reserved land, formal and informal reserves on public land, reserves on private land, and Wellington Park.
+The total, the Tasmanian Reserve Estate as at at 30th June 2022 indicates a total reserved area of 3,622,200 hectares, including formal and informal reserves on public land, reserves on private land, and Marine Protected Areas (MPAs).
+The terrestrial reserved area is 3,429,000 hectares, or 50.4% of the area of Tasmania.

 More info can be found at the Tasmania Parks and Wildlife Service website.